Fair Work Act changes: Protecting Worker Entitlements

-As part of the Australian Government’s new Protecting Worker Entitlements laws, there are changes to the Fair Work Act.
+As part of the Australian Government’s Protecting Worker Entitlements laws, there have been changes to the Fair Work Act.

 Overview

 On 22 June 2023, the Australian Government passed the Fair Work Legislation Amendment (Protecting Worker Entitlements) Act 2023.
-The legislation introduces changes to the Fair Work Act.
+The legislation introduced changes to the Fair Work Act.

-Read on for more information about each change and when it starts.
+Read on for more information about each change and when each took effect.

 Key changes